-• A brand pharmaceutical company in Hatch-Waxman suit in challenge before the District of Delaware
+• Representing a brand pharmaceutical company in defending against multiple ANDA challengers in the District of Delaware

-• A generic pharmaceutical company in Hatch-Waxman challenge before the District of New Jersey
+• Representing a brand pharmaceutical company in defending against an ANDA challenge to patents in the District of New Jersey

 Bar Qualification